 - Failure to complete the F-1 transfer procedure in a timely manner

-- Failure to take less than a full course of study without prior written authorization from ISSS for an excusable academic or medical reason under USCIS regulations
+- Failure to take less than a full course of study without prior written authorization from ISSS for an excusable academic or medical reason under F-1 regulations